helgefmi/queryable/README.txt

 == Description ==
-Filters the result from a function that returns an iterable.
+A decorator that filters the result from a function that returns an iterable.

 == Example ==
 @queryable